-To lock the hob, simultaneously turn the two left-hand hob controls counter-clockwise (Fig.2-6) and hold until the \bigcirc symbol appears in the centre of the hob control display (Fig.2-7).
+To lock the hob, simultaneously turn the two left-hand controls counter-clockwise (Fig.2-6) and hold until the symbol appears in the centre of the hob control display (Fig.2-7).

-Note: [R] will flash when locking the hob - this is normal.
+Note: [8] will flash when locking the hob - this is normal.

-Locking the hob will NOT affect the oven; it can still be used.
+Locking the hob will NOT affect the ovens; they can still be used

-To unlock the hob, simultaneously turn the two left-hand hob controls counter-clockwise and hold until the 🖃 symbol disappears from the centre of the hob control display.
+To unlock the hob, simultaneously turn the two left-hand controls counter-clockwise and hold until the symbol disappears from the centre of the hob control display.